Aditya-Shewalkar/News-Summarizer/README.md

-# news_summary
+# QuickBriefs

-A new Flutter project.
+A Flutter project for news summarization using ML.

 ## Getting Started